 25 Year Anniversary Show – A Bristol Celebration

-This November, I am celebrating 25 years of being an artist in Bristol with an 11-day extravaganza of sculpture, drawing, painting, words, food and music, centered around a large show in the Paintworks Event Space.
+This November, I am celebrating 25 years of being an artist in Bristol with an 11-day extravaganza of sculpture, drawing, painting, words, food and music, centred around a large show in the Paintworks Event Space.

 Special Evening Preview